about EKC

 The EKC is going to be played in four different categories: The 1vs1-EKC, the 3vs3-EKC, the 6vs6-EKC and the 3vs3-EKC Freshman’s Cup for amateurs and less ambitious teams.

-Tournament Categories
+Tournament System and Categories

 1vs1-EKC